- Ensure that the US School you have been accepted to has proper authorization and adequate student intake.

 Let us first list down a few basic do’s that are absolutely necessary for an Indian student when moving to the U.S:

 Yogender is a tech enthusiast with specialization in digital marketing.
-He is currently working at Gyandhan a leading company provides Education Loan who are studying Abroad.
-Playing Volleyball, driving a car, traveling, researching new online marketing trends are some of his interest areas that keeps her rejuvenated.
+He is currently working at Gyandhan a leading company which provides Education Loan who are studying Abroad.
+Playing Volleyball, driving a car, traveling, researching new online marketing trends are some of his interest areas that keeps his rejuvenated.